10-Q 1 gh-20230930.htm 10-Q gh-20230930

 Total

-The following tables present the estimated fair values and gross unrealized losses of the Company's marketable debt securities that have been in a continuous unrealized loss position as of September 30, 2023 and December 31, 2022.
+None of the Company’s marketable debt securities had been in a continuous unrealized loss position for more than one year as of June 30, 2024 and December 31, 2023, respectively.

 There have been no material realized gains or losses on marketable debt securities for the periods presented.
-The Company determined that it did have the ability and intent to hold all marketable debt securities that have been in a continuous loss position until maturity or recovery and the loss position was temporary due to market volatility, thus there has been no recognition of credit losses for the three and nine months ended September 30, 2023, and 2022, respectively.
+In addition, there has been no recognition of credit losses for the three and six months ended June 30, 2024, and 2023.

 Gross Carrying AmountAccumulated AmortizationNet Carrying AmountRemaining Weighted-Average Useful Life